Skip to main content

 3. Use the torque wrench to apply force to the fastener, turning it until you reach the desired torque setting.

-4. The torque wrench will typically click or give some form of indication when the desired torque setting has been reached.
-Double-check the torque value with a torque-checking device if available.
+4. The torque wrench will typically click or indicate when the desired torque setting has been reached.
+If a torque-checking device is available, double-check the torque value.

 Notice